Link Prospecting: Guide to Building Quality Backlinks

 Are your competitors primarily engaged in guest blogging, niche edits, or HARO link building?
 Gaining insights into their link-building strategies can help you replicate their efforts on the search engine results pages (SERPs).

 Examining your competitors’ links can be achieved through various approaches.
-To begin, you can identify your competitors using the Organic Competitors report in Site Explorer.
+First, you can identify your competitors using the Organic Competitors report in Site Explorer.
 This provides valuable insights into websites competing in your niche.

-Following that, choose your most significant competitors and opt for the “Open in Link Intersect” feature.
-This function will provide a comprehensive list of the domains that are referring to your competitors, along with information about the number of distinct competitors who have obtained links from these same sites.
+Then, choose your most significant competitors and opt for the “Open in Link Intersect” feature.
+This function provides a comprehensive list of domains referring to your competitors, along with information on the number of distinct competitors who have obtained links from these same sites.

-You may enter a competitor’s URL into Site Explorer to see the “Best by links” report and see what kinds of connections your rivals are obtaining and what content they are linking to.
+You may enter a competitor’s URL into Site Explorer to see the “Best by links” report, which shows what connections your rivals are obtaining and what content they are linking to.

 This report not only reveals the content responsible for generating links to the site but also provides information about the websites linking to those specific pages.

 This feature is highly advantageous when developing skyscraper and linkable asset campaigns, particularly when determining the content focus of your campaign.
-Furthermore, you have the option to filter the results in alignment with your specific evaluation criteria.
+Furthermore, you can filter the results to align with your specific evaluation criteria.

 Step 4.
 Analyze and Assess the Quality and Relevance of Potential Link Prospects

 Once you’ve compiled a list of potential link prospects, it’s time to assess and prioritize the best candidates.
-If you’ve been diligently following your evaluation criteria, this process should be relatively straightforward.
+This process should be relatively straightforward if you’ve diligently followed your evaluation criteria.

 Here are the key metrics I typically aim for: